 While histrionic personality disorder can indeed be treated, many individuals with the disorder do not seek treatment or even believe they need treatment.
 But for those who do, a couple of forms prove to be the most promising:

 - Psychotherapy: This form of counseling is one of the best ways to treat histrionic personality disorder.
-Its primary purpose is to help the patient discover his or her motivations and fears which drive his or thoughts and behaviors.
+Its primary purpose is to help the patient discover his or her motivations and fears which drive his or her thoughts and behaviors.